lawrenceevalyn/THE-DISS/writing/DISSERTATION.md

 When telling a history of “DH,” one has many histories to choose from, all freighted with different implications for contemporary practice.
 [TRADITIONAL HISTORY OF DH].
 [FEMINIST HISTORY OF DH.]
-As these competing historiographies show, [CONCLUSION TO THIS PARAGRAPH.]
+As these competing historiographies show, much more is at stake than mere description, when certain methodologies are named as “digital humanities.”
+[CONCLUSION TO THIS PARAGRAPH.]